The Shore - Review

 The first five minutes of The Shore are very reminiscent of Lovecraft’s own story, Dagon.
 You wash up on a foreign beach with no idea of how you got there.
 The rocks are jagged and black.
 The terrain is tough to navigate.
 There is a lone lighthouse that seems abandoned.
 There also seems to be something huge in the water, just under the surface.
 The protagonist talks to himself, filling in the back story as to why we might be trapped on this unknown shore, and providing other character motivations that will need to be resolved at some point.
 It all starts out promising and exciting enough.

-That promise, hopefulness, and excitement doesn’t take long to wear off once you round a few corners and start having to find the key items to progress, however.
-I couldn’t tell you the exact moment I started to feel the twinge of regret buying this game, but I know it wasn’t long after I encountered my first invisible wall and before the third time I got stuck in some of the geometry.
+That promise, hopefulness, and excitement don’t take long to wear off once you round a few corners and start having to find the key items to progress, however.
+I couldn’t tell you the exact moment I started to feel the twinge of regret buying this game, but I know it wasn’t long after I encountered my first invisible wall and before the third time, I got stuck in some of the geometry.
 There’s not much for you to do in this game other than walk around and pick stuff up, so it’s especially frustrating when so much of your time is spent navigating around invisible walls, looking for the item to progress.
 Having spent only about three hours with the game and completing its story, I can say that at least a third of it was spent trying to figure out where to go and how to get there without getting caught in a hall of transparent walls.
 The Shore is a walking simulator that doesn’t do the walking very well.

 I have long been a defender of the walking-simulator game, to the point that I don’t consider the sub-genre title of ‘walking-simulator’ a pejorative.
 I’ve gotten a decent amount of entertainment out of playing these games with my friends as something of an interactive haunted house, ie Layers of Fear, Observer, PT.
 However, each one of those games I just mentioned had a ton of polish to them when it came to the environments and the scenarios in which you found yourself.
 The Shore lacks a lot of the better qualities of those examples in its design.
 I’ll admit, they are all games in which you do little more than walk through narrow hallways.
 So there weren’t any open areas for invisible walls to be necessary.
 Nonetheless, it’s not like more elegant solutions could not have been used in controlling the exploration and movement of the player.